damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] New team member: Become familiar with how GitLab works by learning our [GitLab Basics](http://doc.gitlab.com/ce/gitlab-basics/README.html)
 1. [ ] New team member: Set-up and familiarize yourself with our apps: [Gmail](https://mail.google.com/), [Google Calendar](https://www.google.com/calendar/), [Slack](https://gitlab.slack.com/messages/general/) and [Google Drive](https://www.google.com/drive/) where you can [download](https://tools.google.com/dlpage/drive/index.html?hl=en) to work offline.
 Be aware your Google Calendar (tied to your GitLab Google account) is internally viewable by default, you might want to [change this](https://support.google.com/calendar/answer/34580?co=GENIE.Platform%3DDesktop&hl=en) in your calendar settings.
 1. [ ] New team member: Take a look at the "Reference Customers" Google doc to familiarize yourself with which customer information should be kept confidential within the company.
 You can find it by logging into your Google Drive account and searching for "Reference Customers".
-1. [ ] Hiring Manager: Set new team members' project-level permissions as-needed.
+1. [ ] Hiring Manager: Set new GitLabbers' project-level permissions as-needed.

 ### FOR ENGINEERING ONLY (Devs, PEs, SEs)

 1. [ ] Hiring Manager: Add new team member to the [gitlab-org](https://gitlab.com/groups/gitlab-org/group_members) group on GitLab.com as a `Developer`.
-1. [ ] Hiring Manager: Add team members' GitHub.com account to the [gitlabhq organization](https://github.com/orgs/gitlabhq/people) (if applicable)
+1. [ ] Hiring Manager: Add GitLabbers' GitHub.com account to the [gitlabhq organization](https://github.com/orgs/gitlabhq/people) (if applicable)
 1. [ ] Hiring Manager: Add team member to the backend group call (if applicable)
-1. [ ] For Production team members: Hiring manager: add the [infrastructure onboarding checklist](https://dev.gitlab.org/cookbooks/chef-repo/blob/master/doc/onboard-new-sysadmin.md).
+1. [ ] For Production GitLabbers: Hiring manager: add the [infrastructure onboarding checklist](https://dev.gitlab.org/cookbooks/chef-repo/blob/master/doc/onboard-new-sysadmin.md).
-1. [ ] For Developer team members: Read the [developer documentation](http://docs.gitlab.com/ce/development/README.html).
+1. [ ] For Developer GitLabbers: Read the [developer documentation](http://docs.gitlab.com/ce/development/README.html).
 1. [ ] Hiring Manager: Provide access to PagerDuty if applicable.
 1. [ ] Hiring Manager (For Build Engineers): Add new team member as a member to the GitLab Dev Digital Ocean account https://cloud.digitalocean.com/settings/team